-Off i90, it’s the exit past Mount Si and before Snoqualmie Pass.
+From i90, get off at exit 34, just past Mount Si.
 You’ll see the semi trucks lined up at the offramp as their drivers nap.
 Go left.
 The best part about this offramp is the Popeye’s Chicken & Waffles, but the mini mart is also a real win here in case you forgot snacks or batteries.
 Keep going until your right turn at Middle Fork Road.
 Follow Middle Fork Road for a few miles, taking the upper fork where it splits.
 Make a left at the Valley School.
-Here’s where cell service vanishes for a bit.
+Here’s where cell service vanishes.
 Parking is on your right not quite a mile in.
 If you think this hike might take you awhile, park in the lower lot.
 They are serious about locking that gate at dusk.
 The upper lot has restrooms, the lower does not.
 A Discovery Pass is required for both.

-You’ll see another gated road to the left of the upper lot; that goes to the trailheads.
-New Trail comes first, then Old.
+You’ll see another gated road to the left of the upper lot; walk that to get to both trailheads.
+New Trail comes first, then a few hundred yards later, Old.

 Washington State Department of Natural Resources: Government Website

 Wendy Harrington is a California native who has lived in a small town at the foothills of the Cascade Mountains in Washington state since 2001.
 Her love of trail running and peakbagging has led her to summit all five Washington volcanoes, climb to the high points of three states, and put nearly a thousand miles a year on her boots.
 Her loves include ridgelines, saddles, granite, one-day pushes on big mountains, anything volcanic, long solo days, and objectives that push limits and test endurance.